jing3387/lang0/README.md

 http://wiki.c2.com/?NominativeAndStructuralTyping

-## Unions are also created implicitly
+## Branches create a new type
-Conditionals can return different types from each branch which results in a union being created.
+Conditionals, casts and anything that has multiple cases can return different types from each branch which results in a union being created.